naveengarla/icse-9th-biology/08-Five-Kingdom-Classification/README.md

 - **The Naming Game**: [8.5 Naming an Organism](8.5-naming-an-organism.md) - Decode the language of scientific names
 - **Animal Focus**: [8.6 Major Groups of Animals](8.6-major-groups-of-animals.md) - Dive deep into fauna
 - **The Big Split**: [8.7 Invertebrates vs. Vertebrates](8.7-invertebrata-and-vertebrata.md) - Understand the great divide
+- **Invertebrate Tour**: [8.8 A Grand Tour of the Invertebrates](8.8-invertebrate-phylum-porifera-to-echinodermata.md) - Meet the backbone-less wonders
+- **Vertebrate Tour**: [8.9 Phylum Chordata: The Rise of the Vertebrates](8.9-phylum-chordata-vertebrata.md) - Meet the animals with backbones.

 ---